Psychology

 Grade Mode: Standard Letter

-This course examines major physical, cognitive, social and emotional developmental milestones for children from conception through adolescence.
-Emphasis on interactions between maturational processes and environmental factors.
+This course examines the progression of development in the physical, cognitive, social, and emotional domains and identifies developmental milestones for children from conception through adolescence.
+Emphasis on interactions between biological processes and environmental factors.
 Students will observe children, evaluate individual differences, and analyze characteristics of development at various stages according to developmental theories.

 PSY 212